Kludex/mangum/docs/index.md

 * `mangum deploy` - Deploy the packaged application to AWS.

-* `mangum tail` - Tail the last 10 minutes of CloudWatch for a particular function.
+* `mangum tail` - Tail the last 10 minutes of CloudWatch for the function.

 * `mangum describe` - Retrieve the API endpoints for the function.